-This guide is intended to help you configure and manage the router using the Command Line Interface.
-The guide assumes that you have read the information about the router and installed the hardware using the Internet Quick Start Guide.
-The guide is divided into eight parts:
+This user's guide is intended to help you configure and manage the router using the Command Line Interface.
+The guide assumes that you have read the information about the router, installed the hardware using the User Guide or the Quick Start Guide, and reviewed the planning section in the User Guide.
+This document is divided into the following parts: